ismet55555/yojenkins/dev_docs/pypi.md

 # Python Package Index (PYPI)

+**NOTE: This outlines how to package and ship a python package to PYPI manually.
+However, GitHub actions does this automatically.
+Only do this manually in rare necessary situations.**

+---

 PYPI is a packaging repository for python.
 Typically, when you run `pip install <PACKAGE NAME>` you are fetching the package from https://pypi.org.